zainlzry/Group-8-Assignment-Part-1/README.md

-Hello Sir, assignment will consist of part 3, 4, 5 that is compiled and 1 and 2 is in the file named part 1 and 2
+Hello Sir, Assignment 3,4,5,6 consist of features 3, 4, 5, 6 that is compiled, and features 1 and 2 is in the folder named part 1 and 2.